curi0sity-sys/mattijs.id/README.md

 <ul>
   <li>Blog (mattijs.id)
     <ul>
-      <li>bunnyhopcdn all data + migration of current (done with magicpages) to a ghost blog setup with letsencrypt certs and migration of all current data currently on magicpages to this setup.
+      <li>bunnyhopcdn all data + migration of current (done with magicpages) to a ghost blog setup with ssl certs and migration of all current data currently on magicpages to this setup.
 This all will live on the same Google K8s Cluster</li>
       <li>Infographics x2, jobs already posted on toptal</li>
     </ul>
   </li>